-This SRI to further improve the energy efficiency of Games Consoles is a self-regulation mechanism offered as a unilateral commitment by the Signatories.
-As such, this SRI is neither legally binding nor co-regulation $\frac{11}{3}$,
+This SRI, to further improve the energy efficiency of Games Consoles, is a self-regulation mechanism14 offered as a unilateral commitment by the Signatories.
+As such, it is neither legally binding nor co-regulation15.

 4.2 Signatories and Market Coverage